"No worry, FC mount": Wizkid's son nominated for Nickelodeon Kids' Choice Award

-Like Father, Like Son: Wizkid’s Boluwatife Bags Nominations at 2024 Nickelodeon Kids’ Choice Awards
+Like Father, Like Son: Wizkid’s Boluwatife Bags Nomination at 2024 Nickelodeon Kids’ Choice Awards

 - Wizkid's son Boluwatife made it to the nomination list for the Nickelodeon Kids Choice Awards 2024